yogeshkasar778/StrataScratch_MySQL/README.md

     select count(*) as n_admin
     from worker
     where department = 'Admin' and date_part('month', joining_date)>=4;

+### Q.22 You have been asked to find the 5 most lucrative products in terms of total revenue for the first half of 2022 (from January to June inclusive).
+Output their IDs and the total revenue.

+   `Company Name -  Meta/Facebook`

+  online_orders -

+    product_id: int
+    promotion_id: int
+    cost_in_dollars: int
+    customer_id: int
+    date: datetime
+    units_sold: int

+ ###  Solution -

+    select product_id, sum(units_sold*cost_in_dollars) as revenue
+    from online_orders
+    where date between '2022-01-01' and '2022-06-30'
+    group by product_id
+    order by revenue
+    limit 5;

 ## `Difficulty Level - Medium`

+### Q.Find the email activity rank for each user.
+Email activity rank is defined by the total number of emails sent.
+The user with the highest number of emails sent will have a rank of 1, and so on.
+Output the user, total emails, and their activity rank.
+Order records by the total emails in descending order.
+Sort users with the same number of emails in alphabetical order.
+In your rankings, return a unique value (i.e., a unique rank) even if multiple users have the same number of emails.
+For tie breaker use alphabetical order of the user usernames.

+   `Company Name -  Google`

+  google_gmail_emails -

+    id: int
+    from_user: varchar
+    to_user: varchar
+    day: int

+ ###  Solution -

+    select from_user, count(to_user) as total_emails,
+    ROW_NUMBER() OVER (order by count(to_user) desc, from_user asc) as row_number
+    from google_gmail_emails
+    group by from_user;

-   ### Q.22 What were the top 10 ranked songs in 2010?
+### Q.24 What were the top 10 ranked songs in 2010?
 Output the rank, group name, and song name but do not show the same song twice.
 Sort the result based on the year_rank in ascending order.

    `Company Name -  Spotify`